 1-800 Contacts.
 Never run out of contacts.

-“How To Clean Contacts” is the third video in a three part series aimed to help you learn the ins and outs of contact lens wear.
-Don’t forget to also check out “How To Put In Contacts” and “How to Take Out Contacts.”
+“How To Clean Your Contact Lenses” is the third video in a three part series aimed to help you learn the ins and outs of contact lens wear.
+Don’t forget to also check out “How To Put In Your Contact Lenses” and “How to Take Out Your Contact Lenses.”

 Cleaning your contacts and case is a simple—but important—step.
 Follow these easy steps and your contacts will stay in tip-top shape.